10/05/2022

 What is a breast biopsy?

-Ultrasound and mammogram typically answer diagnostic questions most of the time.
-However, for a small number of patients, the radiologist may recommend an image-guided breast biopsy to evaluate better a finding in the breast.
+An ultrasound and mammogram typically answer diagnostic questions most of the time.
+However, for a small number of people, the radiologist may recommend an image-guided breast biopsy to

 At Nuvance Health, nurse navigators contact patients and connect them with the appropriate follow-up care.
 We aim to streamline the process as much as possible for our patients.